 Rheumatoid arthritis (RA) is a chronic (long-term) disease.
 Rheumatoid arthritis symptoms can come and go, and each person with RA is affected differently.
 Some people have long periods of remission.
 Their rheumatoid arthritis is inactive, and they have few or no symptoms during this time.
 Other people might have near-constant rheumatoid arthritis symptoms for months at a stretch…

 Various cultures have practiced massage for centuries, to promote relaxation, relieve tension, muscle aches, and pain.
 Massage therapy is highly beneficial for rheumatoid arthritis.
-It’s repetitive and methodical approach is effective in loosening muscles and restoring flexibility.
-Studies have proven increased blood and lymph circulation, pain reduction and enhanced mobility after undergoing massage therapy.
-A study conducted at the Harvard University substantial improvement in function and mobility in the treatment group.
+Its repetitive and methodical approach is effective in loosening muscles and restoring flexibility.
+Studies have proven increased blood and lymph circulation, pain reduction, and enhanced mobility after undergoing massage therapy.
+A study conducted at Harvard University substantial improvement in function and mobility in the treatment group.
 By measuring grip strength before and after treatment, the scientists were able to determine the level of improvement.

 What is the best massage technique for rheumatoid arthritis?

 The benefits of massage affect people differently.
 There is no one type or method of massage best for everyone.
 Rheumatoid arthritis sufferers can benefit from several different types of massage.
-The depth of the massage, amount of pressure, and style is unique to each massage.
+The depth of the massage, amount of pressure, and style are unique to each massage.

 Massage techniques are designed to correct or improve conditions and well-being.
 There are 100 or more different types of massage methods, and a few popular ones practiced in the U.S. are:

 Swedish massage – A variety of strokes and pressure to improve blood flow to the heart.
 Enhances oxygen absorption in the body; removes toxins from tissues and muscles; stretches tendons and ligaments ensuring pliability.
 An enjoyable way to reduce stress.